johanpq/data-structure-II/README.md

-# A subject from College
+# A subject from college